pubky/pkarr/README.md

 ### DHT

-Pkarr will use [Mainline_DHT](https://en.wikipedia.org/wiki/Mainline_DHT) as the overlay network.
-Specifically [BEP44](https://www.bittorrent.org/beps/bep_0044.html) for storing ephemeral arbitrary data.
+Pkarr uses [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT) as the overlay network, specifically [BEP44](https://www.bittorrent.org/beps/bep_0044.html) for storing ephemeral arbitrary data.

 Reasons for choosing Mainline include:
-1. 15 years of proven track record facilitating trackerless torrent for people around the world.
+1. 15 years of proven track record facilitating trackerless torrents worldwide
-2. Biggest DHT in existence with estimated 10 million nodes.
+2. Largest DHT in existence with an estimated 10 million nodes
-3. It is fairly generous with its retaining of mutable data, reducing the need to frequently refresh records, thus reducing traffic.
+3. Generous retention of mutable data, reducing the need for frequent record refreshes
-4. It has implementation in most languages, well understood (by many smart people, that may be willing to guide us), and stable enough to make a minimal implementation from scratch if we need to.
+4. Implementations available in most languages, well understood by many experts, and stable enough for minimal custom implementation if needed

 ## Expectations

-To ensure a good chance of scalability and resilience, a few expectations need to be set straight:
+To ensure good scalability and resilience, a few expectations need to be set:

 1. This is **not a storage platform**
-    - Records are ephemeral, and without refreshing them regularly they will be dropped by the DHT.
+    - Records are ephemeral and will be dropped by the DHT without regular refreshing
-    - Popular records may or may not be refreshed by the DNS servers as they get queries for them.
+    - Popular records may be refreshed by DNS servers as they receive queries
 2. This is **not a realtime communication** medium
-    - Records are heavily cached like in any DNS system.
+    - Records are heavily cached like in any DNS system
-    - You are expected to update your records rarely, so you should expect relays to enforce harsh rate-limiting.
-    - Records are going to be cached heavily to reduce traffic on the DHT, so updates might take some time to propagate, even if you set TTL to 1 second.
+    - Record updates should be infrequent, and relays enforce strict rate-limiting
+    - Record updates may take time to propagate due to extensive caching, even with a 1-second TTL
     - In case of a cache miss, traversing the DHT might take few seconds.

 ## Why?